Christian liturgy: Divine office

 The term "Divine Office" describes the practice of "marking the hours of each day and sanctifying the day with prayer".

 In the Western Catholic Church, there are multiple forms of the office.
 The Liturgy of the Hours is the official form of the office used throughout the Latin Church, but many other forms exist including the Little Office of the Blessed Virgin Mary, the forms of the office specific to various religious orders, and the Roman Breviary which was Standard before the Second Vatican Council, to name a few.
 There were eight such hours, corresponding to certain times of the day: Matins (sometimes called Vigil), Lauds, Prime, Terce, Sext, None, Vespers, and Compline.
 The Second Vatican Council ordered the suppression of Prime.

 In monasteries, Matins was generally celebrated before dawn, or sometimes over the course of a night; Lauds at the end of Matins, generally at the break of day; Prime at 6 AM; Terce at 9AM; Sext at noon; None at 3PM; Vespers at the rising of the Vespers or Evening Star (usually about 6PM); and Compline was said at the end of the day, generally right before bed time.

-In Lutheranism, the offices are maintained in Lutheran prayer books (such as The Brotherhood Prayerbook) and hymnals.
+The offices are maintained in Lutheran prayer books (such as The Brotherhood Prayerbook) and hymnals.
 A common practice among Lutherans in America is to pray the offices mid-week during Advent and Lent.
 The office of Compline is also found in some older Lutheran worship books and more typically used in monasteries and seminaries.

 In Anglican churches, the offices were combined into two offices: Morning Prayer and Evening Prayer, the latter sometimes known as Evensong.
 In more recent years, the Anglicans have added the offices of Noonday and Compline to Morning and Evening Prayer as part of the Book of Common Prayer.
 The Anglican Breviary, containing 8 full offices, is not the official liturgy of the Anglican Church.

 The Byzantine Rite maintains a daily cycle of seven non-sacramental services: